Meatballs (film)

-Meatballs is a 1979 comedy film directed by Ivan Reitman.
+Meatballs is a 1979 Canadian comedy film directed by Ivan Reitman.
 It is noted for Bill Murray's first film appearance in a starring role and for launching the directing career of Reitman, whose later comedies include Stripes (1981) and Ghostbusters (1984), both starring Murray.

 It is the first of six film collaborations between Murray and Harold Ramis.
-It spawned a few sequels, of which only Meatballs III: Summer Job (1986) had any connection to the original.
+It spawned three sequels, of which only Meatballs III: Summer Job (1986) had any connection to the original.

 Plot

 Tripper Harrison leads a group of new counsellors-in-training (CITs) at Camp North Star, a cut-rate summer camp located in Ontario, and leads practical jokes on camp director Morty Melnick, mainly by taking Melnick from his cabin late at night so that he awakens in unusual places.

 Rudy Gerner, a lonely boy whose mother died about a year earlier, is sent to summer camp by his workaholic father, but decides to run away.
 Noticing Rudy is lacking self-confidence, Tripper tracks him to a nearby bus station and takes him under his wing.
 They rapidly bond as friends after many morning jogs.
 While helping Rudy to gain self-confidence, Tripper attempts to woo Roxanne, the girls' head counsellor.
 Many of the CITs also find romance: Candace "kidnaps" Crockett in a speedboat and confesses her feelings for him, while Wheels, who had broken up with A.L. the year before, successfully rekindles their relationship during a dance, and the nerdy Spaz falls for the tomboy Jackie.

 A subplot deals with North Star's rivalry with Camp Mohawk, a wealthy summer camp located across the lake.
 During a basketball game, North Star is being beaten by Mohawk when they attempt their own perverse form of victory.
 This sets the stage for the yearly Olympiad between the camps, which Mohawk has won 12 consecutive times.